How to ApplyCongratulations on taking the next step in your career in public health!

 MS in Applied Biostatistics -:

 PhD in Biostatistics - Applicants must meet the requirements listed for the MS in Biostatistics plus two additional courses in statistics, biostatistics and related fields.
-The admissions committee may conditionally admit students who do not meet these requirements and allow them to complete pre-requisites during their first year.
+The admissions committee may elect to conditionally admit otherwise qualified students who do not meet these requirements and allow them to complete pre-requisites during their first year.

 PhD in Epidemiology - This program is primarily designed for those who have completed a MPH degree, as well as for physicians and others who have a master or doctoral degree in a related discipline.
 At minimum, students should have successfully completed a graduate-level foundation of epidemiology course as well as two biostatistics courses.
-The admissions committee may conditionally admit students who do not meet these requirements and allow them to complete pre-requisites during their first year.
+The admissions committee may elect to conditionally admit otherwise qualified students who do not meet these requirements and allow them to complete pre-requisites during their first year.

 MPH/MSPH applications are reviewed on a rolling basis from September to the below deadline or until all seats are filled.
-MPH/MSPH applicants who are admitted for the fall semester may enroll in summer courses.
+MPH/MSPH applicants who are admitted for the fall semester may enroll early in summer courses.
 Please note that PhD deadlines are firm and late applications are not considered.

 International students are encouraged to apply a month early to allow for additional processing time for international transcripts as well as the immigration process for admitted students.